 Zurich is about people watching and sitting and catching up with friends at any of the innumerable cafes.
 Time is unimportant when you linger over a wine or a coffee.

 Should you feel the need to move, there is ample shopping to be done in Zurich, though the prices tend to be on the steep side.

 Watch for the very fashionable men in Zurich.

 Lindt chocolate is made just outside of Zurich and there are samples to be had if you visit the factory.
 Details are on there website though it is free to visit.

 Even if you don’t you go to the source, you can hardly be in Zurich without seeing these chocolates everywhere.

-Museum of Modern Art, Zurich
+Go to the Museum of Modern Art, Zurich